-When you are pregnant, an organ called placenta develops within the uterus (womb) that acts like a delivery guy between you and your baby.
+When you are pregnant, an organ called the placenta develops within the uterus (womb) that acts like a delivery guy between you and your baby.
 It delivers all essential nutrients and oxygen to the developing fetus from the mother’s blood.
 The placenta has a wide, disc-shaped surface and is connected to the uterus of the mother on one side while on the other side the umbilical cord connects the placenta to the baby.

-Depending whether the placenta attaches to the front or back side of the uterus, it is termed as anterior or posterior placenta, respectively.
-It really does not matter what the position of placenta is as regards the baby’s nutrition is concerned.
+Depending on whether the placenta attaches to the front or back side of the uterus, it is termed as anterior or posterior placenta, respectively.
+It really does not matter what the position of the placenta is as regards the baby’s nutrition is concerned.
 However, if the lower portion of the placenta is too close to the lower edge of the uterus, it can act as an obstruction and make it difficult for the baby’s head to descend down during labor.
 This can also lead to excessive bleeding during pregnancy as well as delivery if the placenta is too close to the cervix of the uterus.

 This usually happens when the egg is fertilized and the placenta attaches inside the rear wall of the uterus.
 As the uterus expands, with baby growth the placenta too grows on the rear wall.
 This is the position from where the placenta starts to grow.